miroi/bagel_manual/source/molecule/molecule.rst

 Example
 -------

-An example using cc-pvdz-ri in MP2 calculation
+An example using cc-pvdz-ri in MP2 calculation.

 .. code-block:: javascript